Toxe/python-flask-rest-jwt/README.md

 # A (very) basic Flask REST API example using JWT Authentication

-This is a simple Python REST API server using Flask and JWT.
+This is a simple Python REST API server using Flask and JWT (JSON Web Tokens).
 It **does not** use a database or other persistent storage, instead it reads its data on startup from `data.json` and provides some simple database functions for data manipulation and queries.
 All changes are lost on server shutdown.

 The JWT authentication supports access and refresh tokens.